espocrm/documentation/docs/administration/api-before-save-script.md

 A [formula](formula.md) script that is called on create and update API requests before an entity is saved.
 It's executed only when a record is created or updated via API, including via UI (as EspoCRM is a single page application).
 It's not executed when a record is saved from whithin the system (e.g. in hooks, workflow actions).
-Can be used for custom validation, duplicate checking and access control.
+Can be used for custom validation, duplicate checking, and access control.
 Available at Administration > Entity Manager > {Entity} > Formula.

 !!! note